Keeping donors engaged after GivingTuesday.

 Nov 16, 2023

-Buckle up because you’re about to read some really important advice!
+Buckle up because you’re about to read some important advice!
 In short, you need to resist the urge to take your foot off the gas when the dust settles after GivingTuesday.

 We know.
 The last few weeks have been a whirlwind.
 And we’re not out of the weeds yet.

-After all, your year-end push is just around the corner!
+After all, your year-end push is just around the corner.

-With only 33 days between GivingTuesday and the start of 2024, you might be tempted to take time to breathe, collect yourself, and prepare for the big end-of-year push.
+With only 29 days between GivingTuesday and the start of 2025, you might be tempted to take time to breathe, collect yourself, and prepare for the big end-of-year push.

 But that could be a huge mistake!
-Yes, you deserve a rest after all your hard work this year, but not yet!
-First, you need to implement a thorough and practical plan to connect with your audience after GivingTuesday!
+Yes, you deserve a rest after all your hard work this year, but not yet.
+First, you need to implement a thorough and practical plan to connect with your audience after GivingTuesday.

 Of course, we’ll start by thanking those who donated on GivingTuesday.
 But too many nonprofits send a thank you email and think they’ve done their job.